How to Advertise on Philadelphia Radio

 The stations selected for advertising a product or service on Philadelphia radio should be determined by the marketing objective.

-Philadelphia radio listeners are fiercely loyal to their favorite stations.
-Despite numerous listening options, the typical listener tunes-in to about two stations each week.
+Philadelphia area radio listeners are fiercely loyal to their favorite stations.
+Despite numerous listening options, the typical listener tunes-in to between two and three stations each week.
 So, to create a successful advertising campaign on local radio, a business owner must identify those radio stations that attract the target consumers defined by their marketing objective.

-The pizza restaurant referenced above, for instance, wants to target the 477,638 moms in the Delaware Valley who work full-time.
-It takes just 3 local radio stations to reach the majority of these moms.
-This information alone allows the restaurant owner to narrow the choices of Philadelphia radio stations from 59 to 3.
+The pizza restaurant in Doylestown, for instance, wants to target the 48,000 moms in Bucks County who work full-time.
+It takes just three local radio stations to reach the majority of these moms.
+This information alone allows the restaurant owner to narrow the choices of Philadelphia radio stations from 24 to 3.

 A promotional objective, on the other hand, requires the largest number of target consumers to be exposed to a marketing message.
 This is referred to as reach.
-If a certain number of consumers in Philadelphia are ready to buy, then obtaining the greatest reach possible among those listeners will increase the odds of creating a sale.
+If a certain number of consumers in the Delaware Valley area are ready to buy, then obtaining the greatest reach possible among those listeners will increase the odds of creating a sale.

 Achieving the necessary reach can be accomplished by advertising on multiple Philadelphia radio stations generally over a shorter timeframe.
 Note, each additional radio station that is purchased expands the overall reach of the campaign.